LewisFrench/UNiDAYS-Discounts-Programming-Challenge/README.md

 	deliveryCharge = result.DeliveryCharge;
 	overallTotal = totalPrice + deliveryCharge;

-	// Output added to display results, specified the means through which the basket was filled System.out.println("\n\nBaskets from manual entry");
 	System.out.printf("%-16s%-10s%-1s%-11s", " Items", "| Total", "| Delivery Charge", "| Overall Cost"); // Headers of output table

-	// Stores string to display as a string from the manually-filled basket String displayString = example.basketToString();
+	String displayString = example.basketToString();

-	// outputs the baskets and the corresponding pricing testingOutput(displayString, result);
+	testingOutput(displayString, result);

 }</code></pre>